liuqx315/Multiscale-pattern/doc/guide/source/Mathematics.rst

 :math:`f_E` and :math:`f_I` that define the IVP system.
 For such problems, ARKode currently implements the ARK methods proposed in [KC2003]_, allowing for methods having order :math:`q = \{3,4,5\}`.
+The tables for these methods are given in the section :ref:`Butcher.additive`.

 For nonstiff problems, a user may specify that :math:`f_I = 0`, i.e. the equation :eq:`IVP` reduces to the non-split IVP